yifeimichelle/PEGrid/README.md

 #### Replicating a .cssr to an .xyz file

 An .xyz file contains a list of atoms in the crystal structure file, their identities, and their positions in Cartesian coordinates.
-An .xyz file is useful for visualizing the atoms of the crystal structure file.
+An .xyz file is useful for visualizing the atoms of the crystal structure.
 PEGrid can replicate the unit cell of the crystal in each direction, so that the 'home' unit cell is in the center, and output a .xyz of the replicated crystal structure file.

 The function `replicate_cssr_to_xyz` will replicate the unit cell of the crystal and save an .xyz file in the current directory (just above the `data` folder).

     include("src/framework.jl")
     replicate_cssr_to_xyz(${yourstructurename})

+The function `replicate_cssr_to_xyz(structurename::String; rep_factor::Int=1)` takes an additional, optional argument `rep_factor` which is the number of times we desire to replicate the unit cell in the .cssr file.

 #### Computing the density of a crystal structure